dgiljano/VBS/README.md

 For this part the following CMSSW version was used: CMSSW_7_4_7

-plotter.c -> The file reads 4l MC + data (from relevant repositories), togetherwith the data drive zx component, contained in the zx.root file.
+plotter.c -> The file reads 4l MC + data (from relevant repositories), togetherwith the data driven zx component, contained in the zx.root file.
 It performs relevant selection, mela cuts, kin_variable generation.
 The output is the 1D histogram portarying all contributions.

 new_plotter.c -> Same functions as the previous file, with the exclusion of 1D histogram generation.
 In addition the file enables the user to generate the mass+kin_variable 2D histograms and to save them on a dedicated root file.